 What is private student loan debt settlement?

 In this case, you are settling private student loan debt – i.e. student loans held by private financial institutions and lenders.
-This does not include government-backed loans from the federal government.
-You can negotiate a settlement yourself or work with a settlement company.
+This does not include federal student loans backed by the government.
+You can try to negotiate a settlement yourself or work with a settlement company.
 In both cases, results can vary widely and are almost never guaranteed.